kencamarador/portfolio/Azure/Local Administrator Password Solution.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The Windows Local Administrator Password Solution (LAPS) is a Microsoft-provided tool that empowers you to effectively control and regularly update local administrator passwords on Windows devices.
-Typically, local administrator passwords are identical across all Windows devices by default, presenting a potential security vulnerability.
+Typically, local administrator passwords are identical across all Windows devices by default, presenting a potential security vulnerability.I recognized the need to enhance system security, which led me to initiate the project for implementing Microsoft LAPS within our organization.

 LAPS addresses this issue by automatically generating distinct passwords for each device and securing them in Azure Active Directory.
 Notably, Windows LAPS does not require any specific licensing, as it is accessible to any organization with an Azure AD Free or higher license.